Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Ping-pong

 \subsection{The arboreal partition}

 In this section we explain how interactive families are naturally defined for proper actions of a group on a tree.
 In fact, the list of conditions in Definition~\ref{d:generalized_ping-pong} of interactive family have been deduced by looking carefully at the properties enjoyed by these natural partitions on trees.
-We do not claim originality for this part: experts in Bass-Serre theory know this matter very well, and it appears in many places in the literature, with slight modifications (see for instance \cite[\S 12.3]{hyperbolic} or \cite[\S 3.2]{automatic}).
+We do not claim originality for this part: experts in Bass--Serre theory know this matter very well, and it appears in many places in the literature, with slight modifications (see for instance \cite[\S 12.3]{hyperbolic} or \cite[\S 3.2]{automatic}).
 Indeed, typically one looks at the partition induced on the \emph{boundary} of the tree.

 Consider an orientation-preserving proper action $\alpha:G\to \Isom_+(X)$ of a group $G$ on a tree $X$.
 In the following we shall only consider \emph{right actions}.
 Let $T=T^G\subset X$ be a connected fundamental domain for the action $\alpha$.
 By such a notion, we mean here that $T$ is a minimal connected subset containing exactly a point of every orbit of the action on the simplicial tree $X$.
 Furthermore, we require that the boundary $\partial T$ consists only of vertices of the tree ($T$ may fail to be closed).
-We denote by $\{X_c=X_c^G\}_{c\in \pi_0(X\setminus T)}$ the collection of the connected components of the complement of $T$ in $X$.
-We also denote by $e_c$ the edge of $X_c$ which is adjacent to $T$, oriented outwards.
+We denote by $\{X_c=X_c^G\}_{c\in \pi_0(X\setminus T)}$ the collection of connected components of the complement of $T$ in $X$.
+When $X_c$ is adjacent to a vertex $v\in T$, we denote by $e_c$ the edge of $X_c$ which is adjacent to this vertex, oriented outwards, namely $o(e_c)=v$.
+Otherwise, there is a unique vertex $v_c\in X_c$ adjacent to $T$.
+We let $\delta_c$ denote either the oriented edge $e_c$ or the vertex $v_c$, accordingly.
 By the moment we do not put any further restriction on the action (and on the group).

 For any $c\in \pi_0(X\setminus T)$, we define

 Let $G^\circ$ be the set of elements in $G$ which fix some vertex in $T$:

 As the action has finite stabilizers, the set $G^\circ$ is finite.
 We have a partition